richchapler/AzureSolutionsDocumentation/wip/AIBot_DeploymentSuggestions.md

 <!-- ------------------------- ------------------------- -->

 ### Exercise: "Catch All" Log
+This exercise is designed to demonstrate the variability and limitations of Log Analytics, Diagnostic Settings, and captured data (columns).
 Knowing the log tables and categories is just the start...

 | **Resource Type** | **Table** | **Categories** |
 | :--- | :--- | :--- |